ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Returned value**

-- Array that contains only those elements which failed the predicate.
+- Array that contains only the elements that don't satisfy the predicate.

 **Examples**